I've written extensively about pet care and pet health both on the web and in print. I have 6 dogs, 16 cats, and a small

 - Remove the e-collar!
 It only takes a moment for your dog to remove her stitches prematurely.
 This can lead to a medical emergency!

 Is My Dog in Pain?

 Prior to your dog's spaying surgery, look up the name and phone number of the nearest 24-hour veterinary clinic.
 Know where it's located so you don't get lost if you need to rush her to the hospital.
 Always call ahead so the emergency vets can prepare for your dog's arrival.

 - Pale gums**

 - Torn stitches, dislodged staples, or an open incision**

 - Excessive panting or vocalizing due to pain (especially beyond the first 12-24 hours post-surgery)**

-- A gap between the edges of the incision
+- Gap between the edges of the incision

 - Foul-smelling discharge from the incision